Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Introduction

 Further progress was made by \citet{RSW98} who introduced the so-called {\em local divergence}, which is a natural parameter that essentially aggregates the sum of load differences over all edges in all rounds.
-For both the diffusion and matching model, they proved that the local divergence yields an upper bound on the maximum deviation between the continuous and discrete case for the aforementioned rounding down approach.
-They also computed the local divergence for different networks such as torus graphs and proved a general upper bound which translates into a discrepancy bound of $\Oh\big(\frac{ d \log n}{1-\lambda}\big)$ after $\Oh\big(\frac{ \log (Kn)}{1-\lambda}\big)$ rounds for any $d$-regular graph.
+For both the diffusion and matching models, they proved that the local divergence yields an upper bound on the maximum deviation between the continuous and discrete case for the aforementioned rounding down approach.
+They also computed the local divergence for different networks~(e.g., torus graphs) and proved a general upper bound that translates into a discrepancy bound of $\Oh\big(\frac{ d \log n}{1-\lambda}\big)$ after $\Oh\big(\frac{ \log (Kn)}{1-\lambda}\big)$ rounds for any $d$-regular graph.

-While always rounding down may lead to a quick stabilization, the discrepancy could be quite large, i.e., as large as the diameter of the graph (in case of diffusion, it could be even the diameter times the degree).
-Therefore, \citet{RSW98} also suggested to use randomized rounding in order to get a better approximation of the continuous case. \citet{HT06} analyzed such a protocol for the hypercube in the matching model and proved a discrepancy bound of $\Oh(\sqrt{\log n})$ after $\log_2 n$ rounds. \citet{FS09} presented the first general analysis of this randomized protocol in the matching model.
+While always rounding down may lead to quick stabilization, the discrepancy can be substantial, i.e., as large as the diameter of the graph (in case of diffusion, it can even be even the diameter times the degree).
+Therefore, \citet{RSW98} suggested to use randomized rounding in order to get a better approximation of the continuous case.

+\citet{FS09} derived several results for this randomized protocol in the matching model.
 By analyzing the $\ell_2$-version of the local divergence, the so-called {\em local $2$-divergence}, they proved that on many networks, the randomized protocol yields a square root improvement in terms of the achieved discrepancy compared to the deterministic protocol from \cite{RSW98}.

-Recently, \citet{BCFFS11} extended some of the results from \cite{FS09} to the diffusion model.
-One general challenge in the diffusion model is that nodes may receive too many (or too few) tokens in a single round, since all neighbors have to make their decisions locally and independent of each other.
-This might explain why most discrepancy bounds for diffusion depend on the degree of the network and are thus weaker than the corresponding bounds for the matching model.
-Additionally, also practical simulations seem to favor the matching models, especially for fine load balancing~\cite{XLML95}.
+Later \citet{BCFFS11} extended some of these results to the diffusion model.

+\citet{AKU05} studied the stability of the random matching model on arbitrary networks.
+In addition to balancing operations in each round, an adversary can place jobs on the processors, and every processor can execute one job in each round.
+The main result of \cite{AKU05} states that unless the adversary trivially overloads the network, the system is stable, regardless of how the adversary injects new jobs and the balancing operations are rounded.